1982 visit by Pope John Paul II to the United Kingdom: Wales

 During the visit to Cardiff, the Pope blessed (the now) artist, Dan Llywelyn Hall.
 In this photo, the artist's mother (Bridget Hall) can be seen presenting Dan.

 The Welsh leg of the trip took place on 2 June with the Pope's arrival in Cardiff.
 After he was awarded the Freedom of Cardiff, a city which received its royal charter from Queen Elizabeth I in 1581, several years after she had been declared deposed by Pope Pius V in his bull Regnans in Excelsis (departing from his decision to avoid political meetings during his visit), John Paul II travelled to Pontcana Fields where he celebrated Mass for over 100,000 people, speaking briefly in Welsh to declare "Bendith Duw arnoch" – "the blessing of God be on you" – which was received with enthusiastic applause.
 Afterwards, he went on to Ninian Park, home of Cardiff City F.C., where he met with approximately 33,000 young people, again calling for peace in the South Atlantic and then calling on the young people of Britain to launch a crusade of prayer.
 In a direct reference to King Henry VIII's book Defence of the Seven Sacraments for which he received the title Fidei defensor (Defender of the Faith) from Pope Leo X, one of the Sacraments was highlighted at each papal venue.

 Public opinion

 The speeches for John Paul's visit were written following consultation with British clerics, including the future archbishop of Westminster, Vincent Nichols.
 These were largely well received by the public, with some two million people attending venues to see the Pope and hear him speak.
 According to the BBC's Michael Hirst, John Paul II's visit to the United Kingdom was the biggest event for British Catholics since their emancipation during the 19th century.
 In contrast to the generally positive reaction, there were a small number of demonstrations, mostly by supporters of the Northern Ireland Democratic Unionist Party leader, the Rev. Ian Paisley, and other small groups.

+The Grand Orange Lodge of England launched a campaign to oppose the visit.
+They framed this as a betrayal to the Bill of Rights 1689.
+The Orange Lodge viewed an official state welcome of the Pope as a contradiction of the Queen's personal, sacred oath to protect and uphold Protestantism above all other faiths.